cardanobi/cardanobi-backend-api/README.md

 ## Contributions

 CardanoBI is fully open-source and everyone is welcome to contribute.
-Please reach out to us via twitter, email (info@cardanobi.io) or by submitting a PR. :heart:
+Please reach out to us via twitter (@CardanoBI), email (info@cardanobi.io) or by submitting a PR. :heart: